Beyond Patches: Global-aware Autoregressive Model for Multimodal Few-Shot Font Generation: Method

 \paragraph{Hybrid encoding.} Given a glyph image $\mathbf{I} \in \mathbb{R}^{H \times W \times 3}$, a CNN encoder $E_{\text{CNN}}$ extracts local stroke features, which are flattened and aggregated through a ViT encoder $E_{\text{ViT}}$:

 where $\mathbf{P}_{\text{2D}}$ refers to the 2D sinusoidal position embeddings~\cite{ViT}, $N$ and $d$ denote token count and embedding dimension.
-The convolutional backbone preserves spatial locality, capturing fine stroke geometry, while the ViT’s self-attention aggregates tokens globally to enforce style fidelity.
-This hybrid design captures both structure fidelity and long-range style dependencies. \paragraph{Vector Quantization.} Following standard VQ-VAE~\cite{VQ_VAE} and VQ-GAN~\cite{VQ_GAN}, we discretize latent tokens by mapping them to the nearest entries in a learnable table.
-We apply the commitment and embedding regularization with an entropy term to stabilize training and preserve diversity. \paragraph{Causal decoding and optimization.} A causal ViT–CNN decoder reconstructs glyph $\hat{\mathbf{I}}$ from quantized tokens, modeling sequential dependencies while convolutional layers refine local details.
-Figure~\ref{fig: G-tok}(b) illustrates this structure.
+The CNN backbone preserves spatial locality, capturing fine stroke geometry, while the ViT aggregates tokens globally for style fidelity.
+This hybrid design captures both structure fidelity and long-range style dependencies.

+\paragraph{Vector Quantization.} Following standard VQ-VAE~\cite{VQ_VAE} and VQ-GAN~\cite{VQ_GAN}, we discretize latent tokens by mapping them to the nearest entries in a learnable table.
+We apply the commitment and embedding regularization with an entropy term to stabilize training and preserve diversity.